DaireNiC/AR-Application/README.md

  - Exploring ways to create a fully functional crossplatform application
  - Researched ViroReact, Expo AR however they don't support shared ar (nor do they plan to anytime soon)
 	 - https:\//github.com/viromedia/viro/issues/451
- - Looking into wikitude as an option with JS framework
  - Tried to import sketchup model to existing cloud anchor example
 	 - 3D file must be exported as .obj (sketchup supports this functionality)
 	 -  Incorporated Sceneform Plugin to support custom objects
+ - Looking into wikitude as an option with JS framework
+ - Environment Setup for wikitude
+ 	- installed node.js, apache cordova

 #### Wikitude SDK
 - Seems to be the most applicable AR SDK for crossplatform application development